blakevanlan/blakevanlan.github.com/_posts/2013-11-23-blog-redis.md

 tab: blog
 ---

-A few months ago, the company I was working for at the time, [Fannect](http://www.fannect.me), needed a job queue with the ability to be parallelizable but also a mechanism to ensure that two conflicting jobs don't run at the same time.
+A few months ago, the company I was working for at the time, [Fannect](http://www.fannect.me), needed a job queue with the ability to be parallelizable but also have a mechanism to ensure that two conflicting jobs don't run at the same time.
 After poking around a bit I realized the time has come to use Redis for more than just a session store.
-This post will explain the design of [jobQ](https://github.com/blakevanlan/jobQ), the open source job queue I ended up developing, and the issues I ran into while building it.
+This post will explain the design of [jobQ](https://github.com/blakevanlan/jobQ), the open source job queue I ended up developing, and highlight the main issues I ran into while building it.
 <!-- end excerpt -->

 ## Starting Off

 Through my research, I stumbled across a very full featured job queue intuitively dubbed [Kue](http://learnboost.github.io/kue/).
 At the time, it didn't offer any kind of locking mechanism but it did serve as good inspiration.
-I decided to heavy base the external API off of Kue but I wanted to make use Redis's pub/sub messaging (Kue uses polling).
+I decided to heavily base the external API off of Kue but I wanted to make use Redis's pub/sub messaging (Kue uses polling).

 One of the awesome features Redis provides is its publish/subscribe messaging system.
 For those of you unfamiliar with Redis pub/sub [read this](http://en.wikipedihttp://redis.io/topics/pubsub)!